This Is Best Relief With A Practical Installment Agreement

 Can’t Pay Your Taxes?
 Want To Know, “Can I Get A Payment Plan For My Tax Debt?”

 If you owe more in taxes than you can pay, or if you owe a back tax bill that is more than you can afford, then it is possible to make payment arrangements with the IRS to pay your debt in installments.
-This is known as an IRS installment agreement.
+This is an IRS installment agreement.
 Most state tax authorities or departments of revenue offer similar options to make payment arrangements.
-For an IRS installment agreement, if you can afford to make the minimum payment plan, the request is made on Form 9465, Installment Agreement Request.
+For an IRS installment agreement, if you can afford to make the minimum payment plan, the request submission is often on Form 9465, Installment Agreement Request.

 How can I get an installment agreement for my tax debt?

 - You must be current on this year’s taxes.
-This includes filing for all prior years in which you had a filing requirement, your quarterly estimated tax payments, and any payroll taxes that you must pay for your employees.
+This includes filing for all prior years in which you had a filing requirement, your quarterly estimated tax payments, and any payroll taxes you must pay for your employees.